imjoy-team/ImJoy/README.md

 More detailed instructions can be found here: [ImJoy-Python](https://github.com/oeway/ImJoy-Python).

+### Install from url
+You can install a plugin from an url which point to a ImJoy plugin file (extension: `*.imjoy.html`).In order to do that, you can construct an url by setting `plugin` to the **raw** file url of your image plugin file from Github, for example: `http://imjoy.io/#/app?plugin=https://raw.githubusercontent.com/oeway/ImJoy-Plugins/master/repository/imageWindow.imjoy.html`.
+You may need to encode all the strings into url, the easiest way to make it right is to write directly in the address bar of your browser and then use the url copied from the address bar.
+For example the previous url will become: `http://imjoy.io/#/app?plugin=https%3A%2F%2Fraw.githubusercontent.com%2Foeway%2FImJoy-Plugins%2Fmaster%2Frepository%2FimageWindow.imjoy.html`.

+For installing a plugin with predefined tag, you can use `#` to append the tag, for example, you can add `#dev` to tell ImJoy to install with the `dev` tag from the plugin.

+When open such an url, a plugin management dialog will be shown which allow the user to click `Install`.

+### supported url parameters
+ * `w` workspace name, an url contains `w` as a query string (e.g. https://imjoy.io/#/?w=test) can be used to create or switch to a new workspace.
+ * `plugin` show the specified plugin in the plugin management dialog, you can use plugin name or an url for the plugin, for example: `https://imjoy.io/#/app?plugin=Image%20Window` will show up a plugin dialog with `Image Window` in the search.
+You can also set `plugin` to an url for sharing plugin hosted on github, please refer to `Install from url` for more details.
+ * `engine` define the engine url, for example: `http://imjoy.io/#/app?engine=http://localhost:8080`, notice that if you want to connect to a remote machine through http (not https) connection, you can only do it by using `http://imjoy.io` rather than `https://imjoy.io`.
+This restriction also exist if you use localhost with some browsers (e.g. safari).
+ * `token` define the connection token, for example: `http://imjoy.io/#/app?token=2760239c-c0a7-4a53-a01e-d6da48b949bc`

+ These parameters are independent from each other, meaning you can combine different parameters with `&` and construct a long url.
+For example combining engine url and connection token:  `http://imjoy.io/#/app?engine=http://localhost:8080&token=2760239c-c0a7-4a53-a01e-d6da48b949bc`.
 ### How does it work?
 ImJoy supports Python Plugins which can run much more computationally intensive tasks.
 In order to run that, it needs to connect to the Python Plugin Engine -- a small python library we developed for ImJoy (source code: https://github.com/oeway/ImJoy-Python).